What’s the business value of a video? Seven reasons why you should showcase your business with a video.

 Video is a fantastic tool to make a prospective customer take action, to send an email note, request a quote or a free consultation with a marketing specialist, make a phone call, and buy your product online.
 These are all benefits of a business video.

-3. Search Engine Optimization or SEO = get found by your customers online
+3. Video Marketing: Search Engine Optimization or SEO = get found by your customers online

 Having a video is one of the best ways of showing up in the top results on Google.
 In fact, when your video is optimized (e.g. SEO) it increases the chance of a front-page Google result 53x according to Forrester Research.
 Your site may not appear on the first page of Google when a customer Google’s you – but your video can.